 Blog Post

-As you scroll through blog posts on Crouse Erickson’s, the navigation element that has options to contact them sticks to the top of the page.
+As you scroll through Crouse Erickson's blog posts, the navigation element with options to contact them sticks to the top of the page.

-This is a good practice to follow as it makes it easy for a visitor to contact you if they find what they’re looking for and decide they’re ready to reach out.
+This is a good practice to follow as it makes it easy for visitors to contact you if they find what they're looking for and decide they're ready to reach out.

-For blog posts in particular, it’s sometimes better if the contact buttons were the only element that scrolled with you and stuck to the top instead of the entire navigation, however.
+For blog posts, in particular, it's sometimes better if the contact buttons are the only element that scrolled with you and stuck to the top instead of the entire navigation.

-In this instance, it’s alright since the navigation element doesn’t take up a ton of the screen’s viewport.
+In this instance, it's okay since the navigation element doesn't take up much of the screen's viewport.

 Home Page